Waikīkī: 21st century

 From October 29 through November 4, 2000, the first FINA World Open Water Swimming Championships were held in the waters off Waikīkī Beach.

 A partial restoration was completed in the spring of 2012.
 The project imported sand from nearby shoals and widened the 1700 ft beach by about 37 ft between the Royal Hawaiian Hotel concrete groin and the Kūhiō Beach crib wall.
 The project temporarily restored the beach to its 1985 shoreline.
 Two aging sandbag groin structures were also removed that year.

 In 2017, beach erosion worsened with high-energy king tides and elevated sea levels.
-Honolulu's mayor stated: "I'm not a scientist, but I'll get a jackhammer in there and remove all the concrete that's there creating this backwash and sucking out more sand, plus it's just downright dangerous."
+Honolulu's mayor said: "I'm not a scientist, but I'll get a jackhammer in there and remove all the concrete that's there creating this backwash and sucking out more sand.
+Plus it's just downright dangerous."